TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 &nbsp;-Finally system administrators take care of the technicalities of the website.

-##### The project is 10 to 12 weeks long, with 4 iterations in total.
+##### -->The project is 10 to 12 weeks long, with 4 iterations in total.

-## Team Members and Roles:<br />
+## Team Members and Roles:

-Christa Abou Arraje (ID:40226631): Scrum Master, back-end and front-end programming<br />
+Christa Abou Arraje (ID:40226631): Scrum Master, back-end and front-end programming

-Jenisha Sivalingam (ID: 40247937): Secretary, back-end and front-end programming<br />
+Jenisha Sivalingam (ID: 40247937): Secretary, back-end and front-end programming

-Jose Semaan (ID: 40244141): Back-end and front-end programming<br />
+Jose Semaan (ID: 40244141): Back-end and front-end programming

-Midhurshaan Nadarajah (ID: 40245631): Back-end and front-end programming<br />
+Midhurshaan Nadarajah (ID: 40245631): Back-end and front-end programming

-Oviya Sinnathamby (ID: 40249479): Back-end and front-end programming<br />
+Oviya Sinnathamby (ID: 40249479): Back-end and front-end programming

-Veronique Touma (ID: 40249766): Secretary, back-end and front-end programming<br /><br />
+Veronique Touma (ID: 40249766): Secretary, back-end and front-end programming

-## Project Approach and Technology: <br />
+## Project Approach and Technology:
-Programming Languages: HTML5, CSS3, JavaScript, Bootstrap5, mySQL for database, PHP for back-end<br />

-Softwares and Applications: VSCode (for writing the code), Discord (for team communication), XAMPP to host a local server for the website, PHPMyAdmin to connect to MySQL database<br />
+#### Programming Languages:

+&nbsp;&nbsp;-HTML5 for structure (front-end) &nbsp;&nbsp;-CSS3 for styling (front-end) &nbsp;&nbsp;-JavaScript for dynamic features (front-end) &nbsp;&nbsp;-Bootstrap5 for styling using dynamic features (front-end) &nbsp;&nbsp;-PHP for connecting to the database (back-end) &nbsp;&nbsp;-MySQL for creating and updating the database (back-end)

+#### Softwares and Applications:

+&nbsp;&nbsp;-VSCode (IDE)

+&nbsp;&nbsp;-Discord (for communication among team members)

+&nbsp;&nbsp;-Zoom (for online meetings)

+&nbsp;&nbsp;-GitHub (for tracking each team member's work, for project organization, for documentation, for automated testing, ...)

+&nbsp;&nbsp;-XAMPP (for hosting our database)

+&nbsp;&nbsp;-PHPMyAdmin (for connecting to our database)